lambdaclass/ethrex_l2_hub/README.md

-# Ethrex Rollup Wallet Bridge
+# Ethrex L2 Hub

 ## Overview
-This is a frontend application built with React that connects a Web3 wallet to a blockchain running **Ethrex L2**.
+This is a frontend application built with React that connects a Web3 wallet to a L2 blockchain running **Ethrex L2**.
 The app allows users to:
 - Connect their Web3 wallet
 - Use the bridge to transfer and withdraw funds
 - Interact with the Ethrex Rollup chain